The Maha Kumbh Mela (Part 2)

-Sure enough, Devi was in the next shack sat among some men in orange robes.
+Sure enough, Debbie was in the next shack sat among some men in orange robes.
 She seemed to be having a deep conversation with one of them.
 Shortly after this the circus effect calmed a little.
 As the BBC cameramen left the village, the mayhem followed them.
-Just as the rest of us were discussing whether or not to join Devi in the shack, she came out shaking her head.
+Just as the rest of us were discussing whether or not to join Debbie in the shack, she came out shaking her head.
 She expressed her disillusion.
 Whilst the Naga Baba had seemed authentic, his entourage appeared corrupt; only interested in her money.

 With the group reunited, we considered trying to meet the dollar bill Naga Baba, who was now entertaining a smaller crowd by coiling his penis and testicles around a stick in a way that looked painful.
 After watching this spectacle a while, we began to explore what the rest of the Naga Baba's village had to offer.
 For the first time in a couple of hours, we escaped the density of the main crowd.
 Our awareness shifted from the urgency of keeping the group together, to now having some space to relax into the experience.